zmrhaljiri/superdevstack/README.md

     Jest is used for JavaScript testing.
 In `src/app/react-components/App/App.spec.js` you can find a very simple example how to use it.
 - **Lazy loading**

     It's a good practice to load a React component only at time when you really need it.
-SuperDevStack uses React-loadable to lazy load the components, check `src/app/react-components/App/index.js` for the use case.
+SuperDevStack uses React's native `lazy` method to lazy load the components, check `src/app/react-components/App/index.js` for the use case.
 - **Linting, prettifying**

     ESlint and Prettier are used to keep your scripts well-formatted and syntax-error-free.